dimankiev/dhackos/README.md

    cd {FOLDER_WHERE_YOU_EXTRACTED_THE_GAME_ARCHIVE}\dhackos
    python dhackos.py
    ```
-6. Game will say you which modules is not installed if you doesn't installed them.
+6. Game will tell you which modules are not installed if you didn't installed them.

 7. Have a good time :D